Edward Rondthaler

 Dr. Edward Rondthaler (June 9, 1905 – August 19, 2009) was a typographer as well as a simplified spelling champion and chairman of the American Literacy Council.
 He was critical to the development of SoundSpel.
 He was born in Bethlehem, Pennsylvania.
-A longtime resident of the village of Croton-on-Hudson, New York, Rondthaler became a centenarian in 2005.
+A longtime resident of Croton-on-Hudson, New York, Rondthaler became a centenarian in 2005.

 Personal life

 Edward Rondthaler was the son of Howard Rondthaler, a Moravian bishop and president of Salem College in Winston-Salem, North Carolina, and his wife Katharine Boring, the daughter of a Philadelphia pharmacist.
 His grandfather (Rev. Edward Rondthaler) was a Moravian church bishop.
 Rondthaler spent his youth in Salem, North Carolina.

 Rondthaler married Dorothy ("Dot") Reid in 1930.
 They were married for 72 years up until her death in 2002.
 The Rondthalers had 3 sons.

 Typography and Spelling Reform

 Rondthaler received his first small printing press at the age of 5, which began his career in the graphic arts.
 Working in New York in the 1930s, he associated with Harold Horman of the Rutherford Machinery Co.
 Together, they adapted a step-and-repeat machine (for texture and metal printing) for photographic lettering, and in 1936 founded and was later President Emeritus of Photo-Lettering, Inc.

 In 1969, Rondthaler, Aaron Burns, and Herb Lubalin founded the International Typeface Corporation.
 For several decades, ITC furnished manufacturers with photographic, electronic, and laser equipment and a plethora of typefaces.

 Later in life, Rondthaler became interested in promoting English spelling reform, and more specifically SoundSpel, as a means of fighting illiteracy.
 In 1986, he and Edward Lias released the Dictionary of simplified American Spelling, which outlined much of what would become SoundSpel.
 The book writes that "[h]e forsees [sic] that much of what has been achieved in typesetting modernization can now be utilized to bring about equally significant and beneficial changes in our [English] orthography."
 Rondthaler was also an avid historian.